The Refugees Initiative

 3. Bring required documents

-Users have to bring certain documents or other things in order to use local services.
+Users have to bring certain documents or other things to use local services.
 Is it possible to improve this path?

 4. Managing tasks and services

-Users have to deal with a lot of appointments, documents and so on.
-How can we make the management fast and easy?
+Users have to deal with many appointments, documents, and so on.
+How can we make management fast and easy?

 Meet the users